Disclaimer: Harry Potter and all of the characters are owned by J.K. Rowling. Professor Sheridan and a few other characters in here are mine, though.

 "Oh?"
 He set the newspaper down, giving her his full attention.

-"Professor Sheridan signed off on my experiment.
-So, if I can get Albus to do the same, then I'll be a step closer to completing my final project."
+"Professor Sheridan signed off on my experiment, giving me until Tuesday to submit my formal proposal.
+So, if I can get Albus on board, then I'll be a step closer to completing my final project."

 "Ah, yes, your final project," he replied dryly.